How to Decorate a Christmas Tree in Blue and Silver

 Here are some designer tips and tricks to elevate your Christmas decorating this year.

-Before starting to decorate your blue and silver Christmas tree, make sure to gather all of the stuff that you will need.
-You might have these items already at home, or you might need to go shopping for more stuff.
+Before starting to decorate your blue and silver Christmas tree, make sure to gather all of the items that you will need.
+You might have these items already at home, or you might need to go shopping.

-You don't want to start decorating and then figure out that you are missing some stuff, do you?
+You don't want to start decorating and then figure out that you are missing something, do you?

 Make sure to get an artificial or real Christmas tree (either green, flocked, or white), blue & silver ornaments, ribbons, a tree topper (which is optional), string lights, and any other decor items that you want to incorporate.